-A/Prof Madden also runs the new Precision Optics ANFF Optofab node currently being established at ANU which will initially offer high performance custom optical coatings on substates up to 60cm by IAD E-beam of metals, metal oxides/nitrides/fluorides, 45cm by Ion Beam Sputtering of metal oxides/nitrides, and a small resarch IBS chamber for experimental processes with exotic materials such as rare earth doped glasses for photonics applciations on 100mm wafers/substrates.
-Once this is set up, we plan to offer custom diamond turned optics an photonic chip devices based around a toolkit for multi-material hybrid integration of passive, active, nonlinear, and amplifying media.
+Prof. Madden also runs the new Precision Optics ANFF Optofab node currently being established at ANU which currently offers high performance custom metal oxides/nitride optical coatings on substates up to 45cm by Ion Beam Sputtering, and a small resarch IBS chamber for experimental processes with exotic materials such as rare earth doped glasses for photonics applciations on 100mm wafers/substrates.
+We also currently offer custom diamond turned optics in soft glasses, metals and polymers.
+By Q3 2023 we expect to be able to offer full freeform polsihing up to 200mm (600mm diameter by Q2 2024), 6 axis diamond turning up to ~600mm diameter, and replica molding services for pilot volume production up to 110mm diamter.
+We are also seeking to offer photonic chip devices based around a toolkit for multi-material hybrid integration of passive, active, nonlinear, and amplifying media.

-Fibre and Integrated optics, Planar waveguides, optical transmission systems, optical switching, MIR light generation and processing with integrated optics, Semiconductor processing methodology, Liquid crystals, optical polymers, Tellurite and Chalcogenide glasses and devices, Ultrafast laser system development and applciations, Laser processing, Optical metrology system development, Optical coatings for thin film filters/mirrors etc, diamond turned optics
+Fibre and Integrated optics, Planar waveguides, optical transmission systems, optical switching, MIR light generation and processing with integrated optics, Semiconductor processing methodology, Liquid crystals, optical polymers, Tellurite and Chalcogenide glasses and devices, Ultrafast laser system development and applciations, Laser processing, Optical metrology system development, Optical coatings for thin film filters/mirrors etc, diamond turned optics, optical polishing